+2018 | Ahmed moves his studio to Riyadh.
 He holds his first solo exhibition in the Kingdom for a decade, at King Abdullah Economic City.
-'Drumroll, Please' is curated by Jumanah Ghouth and opens during 21,39.
+Drumroll, Please is curated by Jumanah Ghouth and opens during 21,39 Jeddah Arts.

 2019 | Ahmed completes his two-year tenure as Founder-Director of Misk Art Institute and returns to his art practice full time.
-In the inaugural years, he oversees the commissioning of the first Saudi National Pavilion at the Architecture Exhibition of La Biennale di Venezia; participates in

-Al Burda Festival, UAE; leads a major panel on public art in Abu Dhabi; and expands Riyadh's first major contemporary art event, Misk Art Week.
+In the institute's inaugural years, he oversees the commissioning of the first Saudi National Pavilion at the Architecture Exhibition of the Venice Biennale; participates in Al Burda Festival, UAE; leads a major panel on public art in Abu Dhabi; and expands Riyadh's first major contemporary art event, Misk Art Week.
 He also takes on a role as a cultural advisor and commentator on the rapidly evolving Saudi contemporary art scene.

-He begins work on his next book, 'Prognosis'.
+He begins work on his next book, Prognosis.